Linuxfabrik/monitoring-plugins/check-plugins/strongswan-connections/README.md

 **Important Notes:**

+* strongSwan with VICI interface (swanctl); tested with VICI protocol versions 5.7 and 5.9
 * Must be run locally on the strongSwan host (needs access to the VICI socket)
 * Requires root or sudo

 **Compatibility:**

-* strongSwan with VICI interface (swanctl); tested with VICI protocol versions 5.7 and 5.9
+* Cross-platform

 ## Fact Sheet